tingggggg/OSDIg/README.md

 #### System calls implementation

-The main idea behind system calls (syscalls for short) is very simple: each system call is actually a synchronous exception.
+The main idea behind system calls is very simple: each system call is actually a synchronous exception.
 If a user program need to execute a syscall, it first has to to prepare all necessary arguments, and then run `svc` instruction.

 Defines 4 simple syscalls: